apache/doris/docs/en/docs/data-table/data-model.md

 | 10001    | 2017-11-21 | 5    | false      |
 | 10003    | 2017-11-22 | 22   | false      |

-When querying, all data marked for deletion in the delete bitmap will not be read out, so there is no need to do any data aggregation.
+When querying, all data marked for deletion in the delete-bitmap will not be read out, so there is no need to do any data aggregation.
 The number of valid rows in the above data is 4 rows, and the query result should also be 4 rows.

 It is also possible to obtain the result in the least expensive way, that is, the way of "scanning only a certain column of data to obtain the count value" mentioned above.